CHAPTER THIRTY—CONDITIONS

 Heather came out of hibernation to find the lab empty.
 The last few days had been a haze, in which she’d pushed away any sensation she noticed too much.
 She realized she wasn’t exactly sure what had been going on, only that she had counted two periods of light and two of dark, and that it was light again.

-She found a hardy tether attaching her ankle to the leg of the countertop.
+She found a metal rope tether attaching her ankle to the leg of the countertop.
 Her cranial panels were shut and her neural network didn’t wobble when she moved.
 In her chest, a smooth, closed panel had replaced the tape-covered hole.

-When she sat up, she found a gray t-shirt folded on the counter, within reach.
-She put it on and pushed herself toward the nearest of the tall, rectangular windows.
+When she sat up, she found a neon orange t-shirt folded on the counter, within reach.
+She scowled at the garish color—prison jumpsuit-esque—but she put it on and pushed herself toward the nearest of the tall, rectangular windows.

 She saw grass, guards, and a perimeter fence barring the way to another section with trees and landscaping.
 Far beyond that lay another, taller fence with barbed wire across the top, and then a wall of evergreen trees surrounding the fence in all directions she could see.